 Story behind this Biryani Masala Recipe

-Boxed spices have really come in handy lately for a couple of years.
-I'm sure mothers will understand.
-I had to bring back that smell of Ammi's homemade spices in my kitchen.
-This Biryani Masala recipe is close to my heart.
-It brings back many wonderful memories; memories of eating Biryani and Meat curry prepared by my Mother using this spice blend.
-I would take the first bite of her Curries and Biryani and I knew she used her homemade spice blend.
+Therefore, this Biryani Masala recipe is close to my heart.
+It brings back many wonderful memories; memories of eating Biryani and meat curry prepared by my Mother using this spice blend.
+I would take the first bite of her curries and biryani and instantly know she had used her homemade spice blend.

 What is Biryani Masala?